Agne-Vab/chd-risk-prediction-logistic-regression/README.md

 ## Dataset

 The dataset originates from the Framingham Heart Study, a longitudinal study of cardiovascular health and risk factors.
 It includes various attributes such as demographic information, lifestyle habits, and clinical measurements.
 The dataset is available on [Kaggle](https://www.kaggle.com/datasets/christofel04/cardiovascular-study-dataset-predict-heart-disea/data) in train.csv format.
+Please review Kaggle's terms and conditions for more details on dataset usage.

 ## Objectives